AI Risk Assessment · Lawyer · 2026

 Will AI replace lawyers?

-Which legal skills are most at risk from AI in 2026?
+What legal tasks are most at risk from AI?